Looking for the best way to spend two days in Merida, Mexico?

 There’s no end to the number of amazing things to do in Merida, the capital of Yucatan state in the Yucatan Peninsula!
 With just two travel days, however, the key will be figuring out exactly what you want to do so you don’t waste a single second.

 Known as the Cultural Capital of the Yucatan, many travelers want to experience just that — authentic Mayan and Mexican culture.
-The good thing about Merida is that it’s not a huge city, but there are just so many day trips from Merida, so again, narrowing down will be key.
+The good thing about Merida is that it’s not a huge city, but there are just so many day trips from Merida, so again, narrowing it down will be key.

 In the city itself, you won’t need a car because Merida is walkable and there’s also Uber and taxis.
 However, for a day trip outside of the city, a rental car is your best option with only two days to travel.
 However, Mexico does have a great bus system on the ADO bus if you don’t want to drive.